yohplala/oups/docs/source/purpose.rst

 In comparison, current version of *oups*,

 * is not based on Dask but directly on `fastparquet <https://fastparquet.readthedocs.io/en/latest/>`_.
 No parallelized reading/writing is yet possible.
-* only appends new data, without dropping duplicates.
-It is however a target to propose an *update* function with a user-defined logic for dropping duplicates.
+* provides an *efficient* update function with a user-defined logic for (optionally) dropping duplicates.